Alan S. Dubin

 - Alan published a guest article on security interests in cash collateral in Clarks’ Secured Transactions Monthly (November 1999).

 - He appeared as a panelist at the International Film and Television Finance Summit in New York in June 1993, where he delivered a lecture on the application of Article 9 of the Uniform Commercial Code to various types of financing transactions of interest to film producers.

 - He delivered a lecture on “Fundamentals of Business Acquisition Transactions” in June 2006, sponsored by Lorman Education Services.

 - He appeared as a guest panelist at the 2006 Fall Commercial Financial Services Meeting in Washington, DC (with US Third Circuit Court of Appeals Judge Thomas J. Ambro), where he delivered a paper on multiple party financing transactions.

-- He published an article in 2009 concerning foreclosures of UCC security interests on equity pledged by mezzanine borrowers; the article, “UCC Remedies Concerning LLC Interests Pledged To Secure A Mezzanine Loan – A Very General Outline.”
+- He published an article in 2009 concerning foreclosures of UCC security interests on equity pledged by mezzanine borrowers: “UCC Remedies Concerning LLC Interests Pledged To Secure A Mezzanine Loan – A Very General Outline.”

 - He delivered a webinar sponsored by Lorman Education Services in May 2010, “Commercial Lending Opinion Letters: Rights, Obligations and Expectations.”

-- He delivered an update of the Lorman opinion letter webinar in November 2018.
+- He delivered an update on the Lorman opinion letter webinar in November 2018.

-Within the firm, Alan frequently lectures on commercial law topics, with specific emphasis on opinion letters delivered at loan closings, substantive non-consolidation and true sale opinions, secured transactions (primarily Article 9 of the Uniform Commercial Code), fraudulent conveyances, negotiable instruments, letters of credit, and other commercial law issues.
+Within the firm, Mr. Dubin frequently lectures on commercial law topics, with specific emphasis on opinion letters delivered at loan closings, substantive non-consolidation and true sale opinions, secured transactions (primarily Article 9 of the Uniform Commercial Code), fraudulent conveyances, negotiable instruments, letters of credit, and other commercial law issues.